Sarah Shorthose, CPP

 CPP = Certified Professional Photographer

 It's a certification process overseen and awarded by the Professional Photographers of America (the oldest and largest single professional photographers association in the US).
-It's designed to test a photographers full knowledge within the world of photography.
-They test your technical knowledge of everything from light quality/shape/color to posing and focal lengths and equipment.
-They have a balance of book knowledge (EX: choose the equivalent exposure that is 2 stops less than 1/125 f8 at ISO 1600) and real world application of that knowledge (EX: which equivalent exposure would you choose to photograph a team of 30 people on a sunny football field?).
-And then once all written tests are passed it's time to PROVE you can do it in real life - the practical exam is tedious and detail oriented and all things must be nailed to perfection crafting light and color to produce three technically perfect images - literally they MEASURE tone values throughout the images with little margin for error.
+It's designed to test a photographer's full knowledge within the world of photography.
+They test your technical knowledge of everything from light quality/shape/color to posing, focal lengths, and equipment.
+They have a balance of book knowledge (EX: choose the equivalent exposure that is 2 stops less than 1/125 f8 at ISO 1600) and real-world application of that knowledge (EX: which equivalent exposure would you choose to photograph a team of 30 people on a sunny football field?).
+And then once all written tests are passed, it's time to PROVE you can do it in real life - the practical exam is tedious and detail oriented and all things must be nailed to perfection, crafting light and color to produce three technically perfect images - literally, they MEASURE tone values throughout the images with little margin for error.

 For me, it's been something I wanted for a long time.
-Something I felt confident I could achieve but also something that I had never prioritized getting done when client work and home life and building the business was top of mind.
-But in January 2025 I declared (literally you have to declare your intent with PPA to seek certification) that I would finally get this done, and last month I got the wonderful email that said the process was complete and I'm joining the ranks of only 5% of professional photographers who achieve certification (only one currently CPP in Columbia, MO area - shout out Casey Buckman and ZERO in Oreana, IL area).
+Something I felt confident I could achieve, but also something that I had never prioritized when client work and home life and building the business were top of mind.
+In January 2025, I declared (literally you have to declare your intent with PPA to seek certification) that I would finally get this done.
+Last month, I got the wonderful email that said the process was complete, and I'm joining the ranks of only 5% of professional photographers who achieve certification (only one currently CPP in Columbia, MO area - shout out Casey Buckman and ZERO in Oreana, IL area).

 I'm honored to be a new CPP and headed toward Master / Craftsman awards with intention.
 Now for fun... how about a look back at some then/now images throughout my career....